ehassaan/duck-annotate/README.md

 # Declaraitons

 - Codium IDE was used for VS Code intellisence. (~5% of code).
-- I used some CSS styles and logo from one of my existing projects.
+- I used a few CSS styles and logo from one of my existing open source projects (~1%).

 # Contributions